 Spotfire: Spotfire has built-in competencies for demographic analysis and modeling, accessible straight from its dashboard.
 Clients can execute MATLAB, SAS, R or S+ functions straight from the user interface, enabling them to base forecasts on their estimates.
 Spotfire combines with above 25 data references, and the solution also allows clients to manage data collections in various formats.

 You need to assure that if you encounter a problem with Tableau or Spotfire, you can rely on accommodating and responsive client aid.
 Here’s how each businessperson manages client assistance.

 Tableau: Tableau gives four levels of customer care: complimentary, scientific assistance, the Elite agenda, and the OEM program.
 Non-critical issues, like software errors, configuration-related matters, access to initial and minor announcements, and installation assistance cover under complimentary support.
-Technical provider checks significant problems and automatically originates with a one-year license purchase (Tibco Spotfire vs Tableau).
+The technical provider checks significant problems and automatically originates with a one-year license purchase.
 The Elite program includes a technical account manager to make sure support cases prioritize.